top of page

 Non-Aggressive Dogs

 Since the guests at Doggie Adventures live in a home-based 'pack' environment, we can only accept dogs who are well-socialized and get along with other dogs, adults and children who come to play with our guests.
-If your dog has ever shown any signs of aggression in the presence of other animals or people, we regrettably cannot accept them since the safety and comfort of our doggie guests is our priority.
+If your dog has ever shown any signs of aggression in the presence of other animals or people, or resource guards toys or food, we regrettably cannot accept them since the safety and comfort of our doggie guests is our priority.
 Due to insurance issues, we also cannot accept any dogs who are on the "Most Dangerous Dog List."
-Although this is clearly discriminatory, the insurance company requires that we do not accept Pit Bulls, Rottweilers, German Shepherds, Dobermans, Huskies or Akitas.
+Although this is clearly discriminatory, the insurance company requires that we do not accept Pit Bulls, Rottweilers, German Shepherds, Dobermans, Huskies, Akitas, Boxers, and Dalmations, among others

 Spayed/Neutered Dogs